scalatron/scalatron.github.com/index.md

 ## You Want To Learn Scala?

-Install Scalatron and work through the detailed, step-by-step tutorial for writing bots in Scala.
-It assumes no prior knowledge of the language.
+Install Scalatron and work through the step-by-step tutorial to create your first bot in Scala.
+Assumes no prior knowledge of the language.

 <table class="resourcetable">